Monique is currently the Executive Director of Propel Youth Arts WA. Monique manages the performance, funding, sponsorship and strategy of Propel.

 Jamie has been engaged in Perth’s performing arts scene for a decade, taking on various roles as an arts practitioner and arts worker.
 He has also completed Bachelors of Arts in Performance Studies at Curtin University and Arts Management at the West Australian Academy of Performing Arts (WAAPA).

-Currently working in venue management at His Majesty’s Theatre and the State Theatre Centre of WA, Jamie also spent over two years as Communications & Development Manager at STRUT Dance, where he had significant input in the changes and rebranding of that organisation as a national entity.
+Having spent nine years in venue management and logistical roles at His Majesty’s Theatre, the State Theatre Centre of WA and the Perth International Arts Festival, Jamie also worked as Communications & Development Manager at STRUT Dance, where he had significant input in the changes and rebranding of that organisation as a national entity.

 On a freelance basis, Jamie produced and promoted the RTRFM Music Award nominated Classical vs. Jazz – The Ultimate Harp Battle at Fringe World, Melbourne Fringe and Adelaide Fringe.
-He directed the sold-out premiere season of Pluck! at The Blue Room Theatre, nominated for the Artrage Theatre Award during Fringe World 2013.
+He directed the sold-out world premiere season of Pluck! at The Blue Room Theatre in 2013.

 Cecile has recently graduated with a degree in Arts (Arts Management) from the West Australian Academy of Performing Arts.
 Her time at WAAPA has helped her acquire a diverse portfolio of work experience in various arts companies in Perth including Perth Theatre Company, West Australian Symphony Orchestra, Perth International Arts Festival and Co3 Contemporary Dance Company.
 Cecile has also previously worked with Propel as Volunteer Coordinator for the 2016 KickstART Festival and is thrilled to be working with the team again.

-She is very passionate about music as well as supporting the growth and engagement with the arts in Perth.
-She is excited to follow Perth’s development into a vibrant cultural hub and is eager to provide support and contribution towards this cause.
+She is very passionate about music as well as supporting the growth and engagement of the arts in Perth.
+She is excited to be able to follow Perth’s development into a vibrant cultural hub and is eager to provide support and contribution towards this cause.